akeneo/pim-helpcenter/content/md/assets/export-assets.md

 #### Download the file without the media attached

-It is also possible to download only the xlsx/csv file without downloading the binairies of the assets.
-This way, you will have only the xlsx/csv file with your asset family structure and the assets values.
+It is also possible to download only the XLSX/CSV file without downloading the binaries of the assets.
+This way, you will have only the XLSX/CSV file with your asset family structure and the assets values.
+To do that, click on `Download the generated files` then again `Download generated files`.